Osmotic Power Systems: The Ocean’s Secret Battery

 Rivers Remember Balance

-It carries history: sediments of glaciers, ash from old volcanoes, molecules of villages along its banks.
+Every river carries a lot more than water, it carries history: sediments of glaciers, ash from old volcanoes, and some molecules of villages along its banks.

-I read once for every eight ounces of water, a few of those molecules have passed through dinosaurs at one point.
+I read once for every eight ounces of water, a few of those molecules have passed through dinosaurs at one point!

-Osmotic power uses this quiet transaction.
+Osmotic power uses this quiet process to its advantage.

 The Hidden Clockwork of Estuaries